Penile Rehabilitation After Prostatectomy: What to Know

 • Trimix (a combo of papaverine, phentolamine, and alprostadil)

 Penis pump (vacuum pump or vacuum erection device).
-With this treatment, you’ll position a plastic tube over your penis.
-A hand- or battery-powered pump attached to the tube helps pull more blood into the penis to gain an erection.
+With this treatment, you position a plastic tube over your penis.
+A hand- or battery-powered pump attached to the tube helps pull blood into the penis to give you an erection.
 Once your penis is firm, you’ll slip a band called a constriction ring around the base to help keep an erection.
-You can use the pump two times a week for 5-10 minutes.
+You can use the pump two times a week for 5-10 minutes at a time.

 Less common types of penile rehabilitation include:

 Intraurethral pellet.
-Twice a week, you’ll insert a tiny drug-treated pellet into the opening of your penis.
-The medication is absorbed through the tube that runs the length of your penis (urethra) into the nearby tissue.
+Twice a week, you insert a tiny drug-treated pellet into the opening of your penis.
+The medication is absorbed through the tube that runs the length of your penis (the urethra) into the nearby tissue.
 This causes an erection that could last 30-60 minutes.

 Pelvic floor muscle training.
-Also known as Kegel exercises, this type of therapy helps strengthen your pelvic floor muscles.
+Also known as Kegels, these penile rehabilitation exercises help strengthen your pelvic floor muscles.
 These muscles support your pelvic organs, including your bladder and bowel.
 And they’re important in sexual health.

 To do a Kegel exercise, pull in your pelvic floor muscles for 5 seconds, then release for 5 seconds, repeating 10 times.
 You can do pelvic floor training up to three times a day.
 If you feel pain in your stomach or back, you may be using the wrong muscles.

 Like other medical treatments, therapies for ED sometimes trigger mild or even serious side effects.
-Here’s a look at some of the reactions that could be harmful.
+Here’s a look at some of the possible side effects of penile rehabilitation therapies.

 Oral medicine